sdss/lvmstack/README.md

 - CLU based wrapper for TwiceAsNice.
 - Uses a container for deployment and testing.
+- Uses podman¹ for building the container.

+¹ Setting an alias to use docker might work.

+   alias podman="sudo docker"

 ## Prerequisites

 Some linux distributions do not have python >= 3.7 as the standard python3 version.